 Risk Summary Mitigations Financial Delay in realising capital receipts from the assets will delay the Council's financial recovery.
 Cabinet to approve officers to proceed with the sale.
 Governance Failure to obtain best consideration from the disposals could expose the Council to risk of legal challenge.
 The Council has employed external property advisors to manage and competitively market the properties, having access to wider markets than officers locally and has obtained up to date valuations for the sites for comparison purposes.
 Legal Failure to ensure legal title/deeds etc which could delay or halt sale.
-Legal title reports obtained for this site.
+Legal title reports usually obtained.
+Please see comments at 3.2.4.
 Delay to contract negotiations.
 Regular meetings between officers.
 Failure to establish that the buyer is a reputable business and that the buyer's funds are from acceptable sources.
 Due diligence on buyer to assess their business and funding, including antimoney laundering checks.
 Governance Failure to establish robust governance arrangements could expose the Council to risk of impropriety and legal challenge.
 The Council has established sound governance arrangements for asset disposals to ensure that the Council achieves best consideration from asset disposals.

-Reputational Unable to agree a way forward causing delay to asset disposals and failure to deliver capital receipts within the timescales set out in the Debt Reduction/Asset Disposal Strategy.
-Governance, project/programme management and decision making operate effectively to deliver asset disposals on time and best consideration for the Council.
+Reputational Unable to agree a way Governance, forward causing delay to project/programme asset disposals and management and failure to deliver capital decision making operate receipts within the effectively to deliver asset timescales set out in the disposals on time and Debt Reduction/Asset best consideration for the Disposal Strategy.
+Council.